 Author Tara Mataraza Desmond knows this too, which is why she’s gone ahead and given us 130 (!) different ways to get out of our recipe rut with the cookbook Choosing Sides: From Holidays to Every Day, 130 Delicious Recipes to Make the Meal.

 With chapters smartly divided into themes like “weeknight dinners” or “potlucks and parties,” the book pre-empts the issue of what to bring to the next group get-together, what to serve when asked to contribute a dish to the family reunion, or what you do to mix up your menu for tomorrow night’s dinner.

-Hearty grains like bulgur with apricots, golden raisins, and pistachios or one-pot dishes like coconut cilantro toasted Israeli couscous (recipe below) don’t even need a meat pairing; they’d do well with any of Desmond’s suggestions for green salads and slaws.
+Hearty grains like bulgur with apricots, golden raisins, and pistachios or one-pot dishes like coconut cilantro couscous (recipe below) don’t even need a meat pairing; they’d do well with any of Desmond’s suggestions for green salads and slaws.

 I mean, what is Thanksgiving but an opportunity to eat sides all day long?
 This year, my buffet will feature a platter mounded high with Choosing Sides’ roasted roots and fruits with cider butter: a gorgeous mix of parsnips, carrots, apples, and pears tossed with a sweet and tangy butter glaze.

 - 1 cup Israeli couscous

-- 1 13.5-oz. can light coconut milk
+- 1 13.5-ounce can light coconut milk

 - 1/4 cup water